Sai-Nandan-Desetti/Recorganizer/docs/installation.rst

 In the `Recorganizer` folder, you should see a file named `app.py`.

 - Open it and enter the path to your VLC media player.
-    - See the example in the documentation.
+    - See the example in the documentation: https://sai-nandan-desetti.github.io/Recorganizer/app.html#example
 - Save the file.
 - Execute the following command: